Top Tip 1 – Try not to use bullet points!

 - write in full sentences

-- don’t use bullet points
+- try not to use bullet points

 - always use the first person